 - recovery of full costs, direct and indirect (F&A); and

 What will Sponsored Programs Review?

 The assigned Sponsored Programs analyst will review the research agreement to ensure that the terms and conditions of the agreement are acceptable under UC and UC Davis policies and regulations.
-Additionally, the analyst will identifying any areas where there is a conflict with any UC policy including the 1999 UCOP policy Principles Regarding Rights to Future Research Results in University Agreements with External Policies.
+Additionally, the analyst will identify any areas where there is a conflict with any UC policy including the 1999 UCOP policy Principles Regarding Rights to Future Research Results in University Agreements with External Parties.
 This policy establishes eight principles which must be addressed in university agreements with external parties:

 - Open dissemination of research results and information

 - Commitment to students

 - Informed participation

 The analyst will also review the project file for all necessary compliance documents which may be required by Federal or State law, UC or UC Davis policy, or Sponsor requirement.
 For a full list of items the analyst will be reviewing for in the award file, please see our Award Review Checklist.

 Authority to Negotiate and Sign Research Contracts

 - UC Contract and Grant Manual - Chapter 1: Refer to 1-500 Principal Investigator Guidelines